cakephp/authorization/docs/Middleware-and-Component.md

 ]));
 ```

 You can also add your own handler.
-Handlers should implement `Authorization\Middleware\Handler\HandlerInterface`,
+Handlers should implement `Authorization\Middleware\UnauthorizedHandler\HandlerInterface`,
 be suffixed with `Handler` suffix and reside under your app's or plugin's
-`Middleware\Handler` namespace.
+`Middleware\UnauthorizedHandler` namespace.

 Configuration options are passed to the handler's `handle()` method as the last parameter.